fahlman/SVELauncher/README.md

 4. Install the mods required for Stardew Valley Expanded in the Mods-SVE folder.

 Are you wondering what the heck just happened?
 Well, in the first step you decided you were going to use Terminal.app.
 If you stepped outside your comfort zone, congratulations!
 It wasn't that bad, was it?
 In the second step you made a new folder named Mods-SVE in the proper location.
 Here's where it gets cool.
 In the third step you made super-duper alias, really called a symbolic link, of all the mods installed in your default Mods folder inside the Mods-SVE folder you made in step two.
 Why did you do this?
 I'm glad you asked.
 They're not really folders.
 Like I said previously, they're just super-duper alias that point back to their original folders in your default Mods folder.
 Any changes you make will affect both installations.
 For example if you edit the config.json file it will effect both sets of mods.
 If you update a mod it will affect both sets of mods.
 The only catch is if you delete the original folder, the super-duper alias will lose its connection.
 When updating mods always edit or replace the contents of the folder.
 Finally, in the fourth step you installed the mods required for Stardew Valley Expanded in addition to all your other favorite mods that were already "installed" in step three.

+### Opening Stardew Valley Launcher.app

+*If you double click to open the app you will receive a dialog box stating "Stardew Valley Expanded Launcher.app" cannot be opened because the developer cannot be verified.
+This is becasue the app is not signed with a certificate issued by Apple.* See: [https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac]

+1. Right-click on the Stardew Valley Launcher.app and choose Open from the contextual menu.
+2. Click the Open button in the dialog box